neilvarshney/COMP3005-Assignment-3-Q1/README.md

 2. In the app/database/db.py file, enter your PostgreSQL credentails to connect to your database.
 Ensure the database named in the db.py file exists in your server
 3. Install the dependency:
 `pip install psycopg2-binary`
-4. In the terminal, in the /app/ directory, type python app.py to run the program
+4. In the terminal, in the /app/ directory, type the following to run the program: `python app.py`
 5. Type 0 to end the program.